 Your West Laurel Veterinarian

 Your pet deserves specialized care.
 Whether they are a cat, dog, rabbit, bird, or reptile, each species, and even breed, demands a unique brand of veterinary care.
 At Lakeside Veterinary Center, our West Laurel veterinarian is one of the only vets in the area, and indeed, all of Maryland, who provide specialized care to exotic pets.
-Additionally, our traditional pet services are highly advanced, including dental care, which is an essential part of your pet’s well-being.
+Additionally, our traditional pet services are highly advanced, including teeth cleaning, which is an essential part of your pet’s well-being.

 Directions to Our Practice